 Blogging is essential for any business, as it’s usually the main part of a successful inbound marketing campaign, and a key driver of traffic.

 Helpfully, Jimdo provides simple blogging functionality on all its plans (the free one included).

 This covers the basics reasonably well: you can schedule posts, edit their URLs, and include social media sharing buttons on them.

+As with much else in Jimdo however, the blogging features are essentially aimed more at basic users rather than professional ones.
 Arguably the most significant omission from the blog is multiple contributor functionality.
-Because multiple staff accounts are not possible on Jimdo, you can only have one contributor to your blog — thus making it hard to turn your Jimdo site into a professional publication involving a wide range of authors.
+Because multiple staff accounts are not possible on Jimdo, you can only have one contributor to your blog — thus making it hard to turn your Jimdo website into a professional publication involving a wide range of authors.

 Managing your Jimdo site using a mobile app

 Jimdo provides a mobile app — available for both iOS and Android — to help site owners manage their website from a smartphone or tablet.
 It’s called ‘Jimdo Creator’, and as this name suggests, it only works with the ‘Creator’ (‘coding’) version of Jimdo.